zayyadi/alx-pre-course/README.md

 My first readme

-this is my first ALX project
+this is my updated first ALX project